 • Assist you in enhancing your career documents and tools to improve your job search

 Your job search is not the time to undersell yourself or be modest.
 Your positive track record and ability to bring value to a company will override any possible concerns an employer may have about your application.
-So fine tune your value proposition and keep it consistent throughout your job search.
-It will become your brand, and will end up getting you hired.
+Fine-tune your value proposition and keep it consistent throughout your job search.
+It will become your brand and will end up getting you hired.
 Remember, companies want to know what you can do for them, not the other way around.

 Need additional help?
 Reach out to Candace for assistance!